 Mr Leeds started trading at 14 years, investing $4,000 into a small unknown company called Siberian Pacific Resources.
 Within two weeks lost his entire investment and learned a valuable lesson about the dangers of penny stock investing.
 He spent the next couple of years learning how to research micro cap stocks for himself.
 He studied the work of investing legends Warren Buffet and Peter Lynch, reading dozens of financial books.
 He began by paper trading which was the biggest catalyst to his success, experimenting with different trading strategies and eventually developing his own investment system, now known as Leeds Analysis.

 Leeds Analysis focuses on finding high-quality small cap companies with good management, little or no debt, growing revenue, posses a competitive advantage, expanding market share and massive upside potential.
-He has written 3 books on the subject of penny stocks (his latest book – Penny Stocks for Dummies) and has spoken at various stock market seminars.
-As a side note you can find free pdf versions of all his books online or order them from Amazon.
+He has written 3 penny stock books (his latest book – Penny Stocks for Dummies) and has spoken at various stock market seminars.
+As a side note, you can find free PDF versions of all his books online or order them from Amazon.

-His newsletter is not what it used to be – over the last two years the quality of recommendations has declined and less members are making money than before. (his performance has not been helped by the current economic crisis)
+- His newsletter is not what it used to be – over the last two years the quality of recommendations has declined and fewer members are making money than before. (his performance has not been helped by the current economic crisis)

-Doesn’t publicly reveal his portfolio or show trades which could be verified on a website like Profit.ly or Covestor.
+- Doesn’t publicly reveal his portfolio or show trades which could be verified on a website like Profit.ly.

-In-conclusion I would give his service a 7/10.
-If you have the money and don’t have the time to complete your own research, you should maybe try it out for yourself but you’re unlikely to receive a 500% return as advertised in his promotional videos.
+In conclusion, I would give his service a 7/10.
+If you have the money and don’t have the time to perform your own research, you should maybe try it out but you’re unlikely to receive a 500% return as advertised in his promotional videos.